dbautista98/transit-calc/README.md

 # transit_time

 To use the transit calculator, you must be logged into one of the GBO data reduction machines (maxwell, newton, plack, thales, leibniz) OR observing machines (titania or ariel).
+This script will output the transit time in UTC as well as the azimuth and elevation coordinates at the time of transit.
+Note that it is currently hardwired to search for transits with the telescope locked out at 90.5º azimuth.

-To call the script, please type
+To print the input requirements, please type

     ~dbautist/GSI/transit_time help

 into the linux command line.
 This will print a list of arguments and tell you how they need to be formatted.
 It is important to follow the formatting requirements when entering the commands.

-## Observing windows
+## Example script call

+The script will output three lines of information:

-The time needs to be in UTC in YYYY-MM-DDTHH:MM:SS format.
-For example: `2024-07-14T16:00:00.00`.
+1. The time of transit in UTC

-## Source Coordinates:
-These coordinates should be in the form J2000, I have not tested this in Galactic coordinates and it may cause problems.
-Please convert the coordinates to J2000 if this is the case. :)

-The right ascension of the source should be in units of hour, minute, second (HMS).
-This is the form that they would appear in a catalog file or on SIMBAD.

-An RA from a catalog would look something like `10:44:50.96` and would need to be converted to `10h44m50.96s` by deleting the semicolons and replacing them with d,m,s.

-The declination of the source should be in units of degree, minute, second (DMS).
-This is the form that they would appear in a catalog file or on SIMBAD.

-A DEC from a catalog would look something like `24:47:45.4` and would need to be converted to `24d47m45.4s` by deleting the semicolons and replacing them with h,m,s.
+2. The azimuth during transit --  note that this is locked at 90.5º

+3. Elevation during transit

 Example output of a source that WOULD transit the beam during the observing window: